Credentialing & Enrollment Services

 New Provider Enrollment Delays

 When a new physician, NP, PA, or other provider joins a practice, they cannot bill under their own NPI until enrollment with each payer is complete.
 The typical commercial payer enrollment timeline runs 60–120 days from application submission.
-Medicare enrollment typically runs 60–90 days through PECOS, though timelines vary by MAC.
+Medicare enrollment typically runs 60–90 days through PECOS.
+During this window, there are two options:

 - See patients and absorb the revenue loss – the provider sees patients, the practice pays their salary, and no insurance revenue is collected until enrollment is complete

-- Bill incident-to under a supervising physician’s NPI – available for NPs and PAs under qualifying conditions, but limited to the specific conditions where incident-to eligibility is met and the supervising physician is present
+- Bill incident-to under a supervising physician’s NPI – available for NPs and PAs under qualifying conditions, but limited to specific conditions where incident-to eligibility is met

 Credential Lapse and Expiration

 Provider licenses, DEA registrations, board certifications, and malpractice coverage all have expiration dates.
-When any of these expire without timely renewal, payer enrollment is affected.
+When any of these expire, payer enrollment is affected.
 Most payers conduct periodic re-credentialing cycles (typically every 2–3 years) that require updated documentation of active credentials.
-If a credential has lapsed by the time re-credentialing occurs, the provider’s enrollment may be suspended or terminated.
+If a credential has lapsed by the time re-credentialing occurs, enrollment may be suspended or terminated.

 More immediately, some payers validate credential status on claims in real time.
-When a claim is submitted after a license expiration or a DEA registration lapse, the claim may be denied automatically with no alert other than the denial itself.
+When a claim is submitted after a license expiration or a DEA registration lapse, the claim may be denied automatically.
+Tracking credential expiration dates and initiating renewals before expiration is a fundamental credentialing maintenance function that many practices manage poorly.

 Re-Credentialing Cycle Management